Gachapon Machines: History, How They Work & Play Online

 From humble capsule dispensers to icons of pop culture, Gachapon machines captivate through a timeless blend of surprise, collectibility, affordability and franchise synergy.
 Whether lining Tokyo arcades, hiding in suburban convenience stores or appearing inside virtual worlds, the twist of a crank continues to deliver a spark of joy.

-Tincha gameplay screenshot Spinning a capsule machine in Tincha to unlock new blueprints.
+Spinning a capsule machine in Tincha to unlock new blueprints and equipment.

-• No aggressive micro‐transactions: players earn capsules through play or trade with friends, prioritizing a wholesome experience over pay‐to‐win.
+- 100% Free - No aggressive micro-transactions.
+Players earn capsules and rewards through play, prioritizing a wholesome experience over pay-to-win.